Habrador/Ten-Minute-Physics-Unity/README.md

 ## 25. Joint simulation made simple

 Spoiler: It's not simple :) Anyway some joints are mirrored compared to the demo most likely because difference in coordinate system.
-Damping might not working but that's a later problem...
+Damping might not work but that's a later problem...

 <img src="/_media/25-joint-sim.png" width="400">